Chios Eastern Shore Response Team

 We start everyday except Sunday with a team meeting at 8:30am.
 We use this time primarily to set the assignments for the day.
 English people call this the “rota”.

-The first five rows of the rota are allowed to boat landing responsibilities.
+The first five rows of the rota are allotted to boat landing responsibilities.
 This is our primary focus and we are on-call 24/7.
 When a boat of refugees arrives on Chios from Turkey (only a few kilometers away), we are the first to meet them.
 We act as first responders and provide food, dry clothing, and company while we wait for the police and medical teams arrive.
 The landing experience is loaded and probably deserves its own article.

 Souda is one of the camps on Chios.
 It houses about a thousand residents and is at full capacity.
 New arrivals are forced to sleep on the streets.
 Even so, the municipality has plans to shut it down.
 Non-Greek government organizations are allowed to operate in Souda, not Vial.
 After a family arrives in Souda, we prepare and deliver a pack of goods for each person.
 Packs usually include toiletries and clothing.
 Distributions can also occur when the warehouse collects a critical mass of a certain item.
 For example: boxes of bras were accumulating so the team decided to create a little bra boutique in a small tent.

 We run a center for children in town.
 Families come here to play and relax away from camp.
 We also give out children’s clothes and allow parents to shower their kids here.
 We send each child home with a food pack that includes fruit, biscuits, and milk or juice.
 It’s said that the food that refugees are given in Vial isn’t fit for dogs, so everyone is glad to offer some nutritious food for the children.
 Every morning I stop by the same fruit stand and buy around 20 oranges and 20 bananas, which costs about €8 total.
 The woman who runs the fruit stand knows that the fruits are for refugee children.
 She always rounds the cost down to the nearest euro and often throws in extras.
-Local sentiment towards refugees varies immensely.
+Local sentiment towards refugees varies.
 Some Chios natives are violently opposed to refugees on their island.
 Others, like Toula and Viselli with CESRT, dedicate most of their waking hours to support refugees.
 I’m glad the woman who runs the fruit stand supports our work and returns my smile every time I walk by.
 It makes me feel at home.

 A short walk from the Children’s House we operate an English Center.
 This was started by two Irish volunteers, Frank and Eileen.
 In my opinion, the center is one of the most successful projects that CESRT runs.